roseengineering/silicon5351/README.md

 **denom** The denominator to multiply the crystal frequency by.
 This value must be in the range (0-1048575].

 <code>SI5351\_I2C.<b>set\_freq</b>(self, output, freq)</code>
-Set the frequency for the clock output
+Set the frequency for the clock output.
 Must call init\_clock() and setup\_pll() before calling this method.
 **output** The number of the clock output (clkout) to set the frequency for.
 **freq** The frequency in Hz to set the clock output to.